hut6/dev-resources/hut6-git-conventions.md

 ## General tips

-- Commit early and often and comment properly
+- Commit early and often and use real commit messages
 - Push on a regular basis
     - lunch break and end of the day
     - for code review, unit test, etc...